MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/attach-gpu-to-linux-vm.md

 > Applies to: Windows Server 2019

-This topic provides step-by-step instructions to configure an NVIDIA graphics processing unit (GPU) with Azure Stack HCI using Discrete Device Assignment (DDA) technology for an Ubuntu VM.
+This topic provides step-by-step instructions on how to install and configure an NVIDIA graphics processing unit (GPU) with Azure Stack HCI using Discrete Device Assignment (DDA) technology for an Ubuntu VM.
 This document assumes you have the Azure Stack HCI cluster deployed and VMs installed.

-## Install and configure NVIDIA GPU with DDA
+## Configure the Azure Stack HCI node

+Choose the server node(s) in your Azure Stack HCI cluster to install NVIDIA GPUs.
 Install the NVIDIA GPU physically into the server, following OEM instructions and BIOS recommendations.

-### Configure the Azure Stack HCI node

-Choose the server node(s) in your Azure Stack HCI cluster to install NVIDIA GPUs.
 Once the server boots up:

 1. Login as Administrator to the Azure Stack HCI node with the NVIDIA GPU installed.
 2. Open **Device Manager** and navigate to the *other devices* section.
 You should see a device listed as "PCI Express Graphics Processing Unit."